Undergraduate Degrees FAQ

 Yes, parents can apply their 529 College Savings Plans to TAU’s programs, making international education at TAU more affordable for US families.

-Of course – deliveries and mail can be sent either directly to the dorms or to the TAU International Office.
+Of course – deliveries and mail can be sent either directly to the dorms or to the Lowy International School's office.

 Yes, The Lowy International School provides orientation to all of our new international students.
 This program covers essentials such as safety and wellness, navigating TAU’s academic setting and Tel Aviv, campus tours and more.
 For instance, students also receive information about health insurance, banking and transportation in Israel.
 The orientation also helps students adjust socially, providing an opportunity to meet peers and form a support network.

-TAU’s Career Development Center assists students with finding internships, job searching, building resumes, and preparing for job interviews both in Israel and abroad.
+The Career & Internships Center at the Lowy International School assists students with finding internships, job searching, building resumes, and preparing for job interviews both in Israel and abroad.
 As Tel Aviv is a major tech and business hub, there are also many internship opportunities with leading companies, including those coordinated through The Lowy International School.

 See more FAQ on safety and security at TAU during this time.